elunna/nerfhack-changelog/README.md

 * Archeologists can reach basic in axe.
 * Archeologists start out knowing dwarvish mattocks.
 * Archeologists always get an extra id when reading scrolls of identify.
+* Archeologists start with an extra scroll and spellbook (SLASHEM).

 **Archeologists vs snakes!**
 * Archeologists get a -1 to-hit penalty when fighting snakes (any S class monsters).